 Drug and Alcohol Abuse Prevention Program in the Student Handbook (PDF)

 Voter Registration Forms

 - Student Diversity

 - Accreditation, Approval, and Licensure of Institution and Programs

-- Code of Ethics and Professional Practices Statement: Webster University adheres to both the National Association for College Admission Counseling (NACAC) Code of Ethics and Professional Practices and American Association of Collegiate Registrars and Admissions Officers (AACRAO) Principles of Professional Ethics and Practice in Academics and Enrollment Services by taking responsibility for the institution's actions, including the actions of departments and offices that are not under their purview, as well as agents, consulting firms, vendors, and others who act on behalf of our institution.
+- Code of Ethics and Professional Practices Statement: Webster University adheres to both the National Association for College Admission Counseling (NACAC) Guide to Ethical Practice in College Admission (PDF) and American Association of Collegiate Registrars and Admissions Officers (AACRAO) Principles of Professional Ethics and Practice in Academics and Enrollment Services by taking responsibility for the institution's actions, including the actions of departments and offices that are not under their purview, as well as agents, consulting firms, vendors, and others who act on behalf of our institution.

 - GED requirements

 - Educational Programs (Undergraduate and Graduate Degree Programs)